Troyanovsky/vibe-coding-guide/en/Lesson_2_Tools.md

 One MCP server I'd recommend starting with is **[context7](https://context7.com/)**, which helps the AI get up-to-date documentation of libraries.
 This can greatly reduce the chance of your LLM model hallucinating or using a deprecated method in a library.

+Another useful MCP server is [Sequential Thinking](https://github.com/modelcontextprotocol/servers/tree/main/src/sequentialthinking).
+This is from the official MCP team and helps the AI think through problems step-by-step, which can be very useful for complex tasks.

 We'll dive deeper into MCP in later lessons, but for now, just know that it's a way to extend what your AI can do beyond just reading and writing code.

 ### Rules for AI: Teaching Your Assistant

 Another very important setup that some may overlook is: **Rules for AI**.
 In Cursor, this is a file called `.cursorrules`.
-(In Claude Code, it's called `Claude.md` and similar for other tools.)
+(In Claude Code, it's called `CLAUDE.md` and similar for other tools.)
 Think of it as a instruction manual for how you want the AI to behave.
 Some tools may have more fine-grained project-level rules that you can set up.

 You can specify coding styles, preferred libraries, best practices, workflows.
 For example, you might include rules about using TypeScript, following certain naming conventions, or always including comments for complex logic.

-For a very simple set up, here is my simple version:
+For a basic set up, here is my simple version:
 ```
 ## Workflow
 1. Understand user request and examine existing codebase thoroughly.